dougjasper2013/ContactManagerAngular/README.md

 Test maximum allowed characters for fields. *** Done *** Generated Error Code 500 at line 34 in addcontacts.ts no record was added to the database.
 Likely need to check character length before attempting add. *** Action Item: Resolve identified issues. ***

-Test when adding a new contact if we select one image then select a different image and then click Add Contact. *** Done *** Image and record are not added until clicking on Add Contact. *** Action Item: Add ability to select contact type. ***
+Test when adding a new contact if we select one image then select a different image and then click Add Contact. *** Done *** Image and record are not added until clicking on Add Contact. *** Action Item: Add ability to select contact type. *** *** Now allows selecting a contact type from a dropdown list when adding a new contact.
+An additional Action Item would be to now add the ability to edit the contact type. ***

 Test when adding a contact what happens when filling in the form and selecting an image file and then clicking on Cancel. *** Done *** No record is added, no image is added to uploads.
 Behavior is as expected.